nicholasmireles/nicholasmireles.github.io/_tutorials/itp-tbc.md

 parent: ['/tutorials/intro-to-python.html', 'Intro to Python']
 ---

 So, as one might notice by the timestamps on these posts, my interest in developing this series has fallen by the wayside.
-If you actually have a genuine interest in me continuing what I have here, feel fre to reach out to me and let me know!
+If you actually have a genuine interest in me continuing what I have here, feel free to reach out to me and let me know!

-Otherwise, this incomplete series will stand as a monument to all those incomplete passion projects we all have gathering dust somewhere.
+Otherwise, this incomplete series will stand as a monument to all those forgotten passion projects we all have gathering dust somewhere.